 With Dr Felicity Nicholson

-Stray dogs, deer and foxes roam the countryside and carry a risk of rabies.
-Rabies is endemic in Romania, but has largely been confined to the rural mountain areas.
+Rabies has been reported in both domestic and wild animals in Romania.
 Visitors should be wary of, and try to avoid, contact with stray dogs and sheepdogs guarding flocks in the mountains.
-But remember rabies can be carried by any warm blooded mammal and not just dogs!
-If bitten, scratched or licked over an open wound visitors should scrub the wound immediately with soap and water, apply an antiseptic and seek medical assistance as soon as possible.
+But remember rabies can be carried by any warm-blooded mammal and not just dogs!
+If bitten, scratched or simply licked visitors should thoroughly clean the wound immediately with soap and water, and seek an urgent local medical assessment, even if the wound appears a minor one.

 Travel clinics and health information

 A full list of current travel clinic websites worldwide is available on ISTM.
 For other journey preparation information, consult NaTHNac (UK) or CDC (US).
 Information about various medications may be found on NetDoctor.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.